aalto-trafficsense/regular-routes-devops/README.markdown

         * Copy the "Key" (looks like "AIzaSjs8iSef...") to the "maps_api_key" of your `regularroutes-srvr.json`file, shown below.
      * 3. Android client ID: "OAuth 2.0 client ID" with the following information:
         * Application type: Android
         * Signing-certificate fingerprint.
-This comes from the signing key keystore generated earlier.
+This is the SHA1 fingerprint coming from the signing key keystore generated earlier.
         * Package name: From the "AndroidManifest.xml" file in the client: "fi.aalto.trafficsense.regularroutes"
         * Google+ deep linking is not used.
         * Press "Create"
-        * Copy the "Client ID" (looks like "7948743243-hsuefse3hisefssef.apps.googleuser...") to your regular-routes-client project; file `regularroutes/src/main/assets/regularroutes.conf`, line `web_cl_id`.
 1. Generate suitable JSON-files for your next operations.
 Depending on whether you are populating map data on a temporary server or generating a new server, the format is slightly different.
      * For the purpose of *generating waypoints from a map* (`regularroutes-wpts.json`):